Terminology of homosexuality

 Terms used to describe homosexuality have gone through many changes since the emergence of the first terms in the mid-19th century.
-In English, some terms in widespread use have been sodomite, Achillean, Sapphic, Uranian, homophile, lesbian, gay, effeminate, queer, homoaffective, and same-sex attracted.
+In English, some terms in widespread use have been sodomite, Sapphic, Uranian or Urning, homophile, lesbian, gay, and queer.
 Some of these words are specific to women, some to men, and some can be used of either.
-Gay people may also be identified under the umbrella terms LGBT.
+Gay people may also be identified under the umbrella term LGBT.

 Homosexual was coined in German in 1868.
 Academia continues to coin related terms, including androphilia and gynephilia which designate only the object of attraction, thus divorcing the terms from sexual orientation entirely.

 Numerous slang terms exist for homosexuals or homosexuality.
-Some communities have cants, a rich jargon used among a subgroup almost like a secret language, such as Polari in the U.K., and others.
+Some communities have cants, a rich jargon used among a subgroup almost like a secret language, such as Polari in the UK, and others.